Flaxe-max/FeList-AI/README.md

 **FeList AI** is a music-focused AI assistant that creates playlists for your exact vibe.

 Instead of manually searching for songs one by one, you can simply tell the agent what kind of playlist you want.
-FeList analyzes your request, finds fitting songs, builds a playlist and helps you save it.
+FeList analyzes your request, finds fitting songs, builds a playlist and helps you create a Spotify-ready music experience.

 > **FeList** stands for **FeWareListAI** — an AI playlist experience developed as part of the FeWare ecosystem.

 The web version is open-source on GitHub.
 The full **web app + mobile app** version is planned to be released soon.

 ---